rackerlabs/rackspace-how-to/content/cloud-servers/centos-hostname-change.md

          HOSTNAME=myserver.domain.com

-3. For internal networking, change the host that is associated with the main Internet Protocol (IP) address for your server.
-(You can find this information at **/etc/hosts**).
+3. Open the file at /etc/hosts.
+To update the information for internal networking, change the host that is associated with the main IP address for your server, as shown in the following example:

          127.0.0.1      localhost localhost.localdomain